 When you sit down with the team to develop a 504 plan to address the anxiety, make sure to have a professional there who is knowledgeable about your child’s diagnosis.
 Some team members may also be knowledgeable about child anxiety, including school counselors and psychologists.

-In the case of test anxiety, this child might be given the option of taking the test in an alternative setting (small group or in a smaller classroom).
-The child might be given extended time to complete the test, to eliminate additional anxiety.
+In the case of test anxiety, ask about ability to test in an alternative setting (small group or in a smaller classroom).
+Suggest extended time to complete the test, to eliminate additional anxiety.

 If children have anxiety about speaking in class or giving presentations, you might begin by providing accommodations such as giving the presentation to just a teacher, giving the presentation on video and submitting it to the teacher via email, preparing the child with a question to answer in class in advance (to give time for processing), or not requiring a student to read out loud to the class.